 After you take the morning-after pill, it's totally normal for your next period to be different from what you’re used to.
 It may come earlier or later, and be heavier, lighter, or more spotty.
 Or it may be the same as it normally is.

-You may get an upset stomach, feel lightheaded or dizzy, or have tender breasts for a short while when you take the morning-after pill.
+You may get a headache, upset stomach, feel lightheaded or dizzy, or have tender breasts for a short while when you take the morning-after pill.
 If you throw up within 2 hours of taking the pill, it won't work and you’ll need to take it again.

 Where can I get the Plan B morning-after pill?

-You can buy levonorgestrel morning-after pills (like Plan B One-Step, Next Choice One Dose, Take Action, and My Way) over the counter without a prescription at drugstores and pharmacies.
+You can buy levonorgestrel morning-after pills (like Plan B One-Step, Take Action, My Way, Option 2, Preventeza, AfterPill, My Choice, Aftera, and EContra) over the counter without a prescription at drugstores and pharmacies.
 It doesn’t matter how old you are and it doesn’t matter what your gender is.
 Sometimes the morning-after pill is locked up or kept behind the counter, so you may have to ask the pharmacist or store clerk for help getting it — but you don’t have to have a prescription or show your ID.

 You can also get the morning-after pill at many family planning or health department clinics, and Planned Parenthood health centers.

-Plan B One-Step usually costs about $40-$50.
-Next Choice One Dose, Take Action, and My Way generally cost less — about $35-$45.
+Plan B One-Step usually costs about $40–$50.
+Generics like Take Action, My Way, Option 2, Preventeza, My Choice, Aftera, and EContra generally cost less — about $11–$45.
 You can also order a generic brand called AfterPill online for $20 + $5 shipping.
 (AfterPill can’t be shipped quick enough to use if you need a morning-after pill right now, but you can buy it and put it in your medicine cabinet in case you need it in the future.)

-The brand of EC you buy or how much you pay for it doesn’t matter — all levonorgestrel morning-after pills work the same way.
+The brand of EC you buy or how much you pay for it doesn’t matter — all brand-name and generic levonorgestrel morning-after pills work just as well.